FIRE Aspirer 🔥 World Wander 🌎 Rouge Rambler ⚡

 Proof that success doesn’t buy happiness.

-Once I changed the environment by changing my rate (Navy speak for a job), I felt better.
+I changed my environment by changing my rate (Navy speak for job) and I felt better.
 Even though I worked hard, I had yet to turn that effort into saving money.
-I didn’t save any, outside of retirement, until I started transitioning from military structure to civilian chaos (college).
+I didn’t save anything, outside of retirement, until I started transitioning from military structure to civilian chaos (college).

-As the discharge date fast approached, I floundered with financial preparations.
-I was lulled into the easy security of food, shelter, and medical appointments being taken care of by a mysterious uncle named Sam.
+As my discharge date fast approached, I floundered with financial preparations.
+I was lulled into easy security of food, shelter, and medical appointments being taken care of by a mysterious uncle named Sam.

 My haphazard efforts included buying bonds that I thought I could cash out in a few months (still have them over a decade later!) and cashing out my retirement account.
-I wanted to get rich quickly and avoid saving more than spending.
-Instead, I learned the bitter reality that no plan is about as helpful as a bad plan.
+I wanted to get rich quickly and avoid the tediousness of saving.
+Instead, I tasted the bitter pill of reality that no plan is about as helpful as a bad plan.

-After delaying the inevitable for four years, I was still uncertain of my career path but picked a college based more on the campus than the curriculum.
-When it came time to start checking boxes at Freshman orientation, I picked natural resources.
+After delaying the inevitable for four years, I was still uncertain of my career path but picked a college based on the campus more than the curriculum.
+When I started checking boxes at freshman orientation, I picked natural resources.
 Of all the options, this seemed more exciting than anything I could produce in an office.

 I cashed out the GI Bill for every cent it was worth, adopted a sparse lifestyle, scaled back on spending, worked every summer, and by the time I graduated, I had managed to save more than what I started with.